 This post may contain affiliate links.
-For more information, please see our privacy policy.
+Read my full disclosure policy.

 What you can plan is too small for you to live. ~David Whyte

-Made with sourdough discard, these crackers are a favorite in our house and usually gone within a day.
+Made with sourdough discard, these sourdough crackers are a favorite in our house and usually gone within a day.
 I have been playing around for a while now with this recipe from King Arthur Baking.
 I love that they are really quite simple to make and so versatile!

 Using heartier flours such as rye, teff, cornmeal, and with the addition of seeds and spices, the flavor and texture are elevated to almost perfection.
 I throw on whatever seeds I have around.
 Fennel, sesame, nigella are favorites.
 These crackers are full of savory goodness and sturdy enough to dip or top with your favorite accompaniments.